yugabyte/yugabyte-db/docs/content/latest/manage/backup-restore/point-in-time-restore-ysql.md

     bd7e4e52-b763-4b95-87ce-9399e1ac206e  RESTORED
     ```

-1. Verify the data is restored, without a row for employee 9999:
+1. In the YSQL shell, verify the data is restored, without a row for employee 9999:

     ```sql
     yugabyte=# select * from employees;